aj-das/aj-das-recipe-ratings-predictor/README.md

 ### Interesting Aggregates

 I created a new column called `is_easy`, which flags whether a recipe contains the tag "easy".
-If a receipe is easy to make, then the user is more willing to cook it, thus simplicity correlates with better ratings.
+If a recipe is easy to make, then the user is more willing to cook it, thus simplicity correlates with better ratings.

 I grouped the data by this flag and calculated the mean average rating for each group: